 - Willow Creek

 Land uses throughout the watershed vary, with human activity impacting water quality and quantity.
-Human uses of the land ranges from rural to urban, with ranching, logging, and development all impacting the flow of our rivers and streams.
-The Upper Colorado River also serves as an outdoor playground for thousands throughout the year, with skiing and snowmobiling in the winter and golf courses, rafting, and fishing in the summer all closely tied to the health of the watershed.
+Human uses of the land range from rural to urban, with ranching, logging, and development all impacting the flow of our rivers and streams.
+The Upper Colorado River also serves as an outdoor playground for thousands throughout the year, with skiing and snowmobiling in the winter and golf courses, rafting, and fishing in the summer.
+All of these activities and uses influence the health of our watershed, and are closely linked to both water quality and quantity.

-The water that flows is also the life blood for the plants and animals that call the High Rockies home, with a number of high altitude terrestrial and aquatic species dependent on the waters of the Upper Colorado River.
+The water that flows through our watershed is the life blood for the plants and animals that call the High Rockies home, with a number of high altitude terrestrial and aquatic species dependent on the waters of the Upper Colorado River.
 Streams and rivers are home to a variety of trout, sculpin, and dace, while the presence of mayflies, stoneflies, and caddis flies indicate healthy water.